Gene-Tangt/neuropsych_vlm_bench/README.md

 # Neuropsych VLM Benchmark Repo

-This is the official repository for the paper "Visual Language Models show widespread visual deficits on neuropsychological tests" [[Link]](https://arxiv.org/abs/2504.10786v1).
+This is the Neuropsychology VLM Benchmark Repo.
+It is based on the paper "Visual Language Models show widespread visual deficits on neuropsychological tests" [[Link]](https://arxiv.org/abs/2504.10786v1).
 The repository contains the code for running and evaluating the benchmarks for the open-source subset of tests (31 tests) used in the paper.
 Tests within this subset consisted of author's adaptation of some tests from Birmingham Object Recognition Battery (BORB), stimuli from the Leuven Embedded Figure Test (LEFT) [[FigShare Link]](https://figshare.com/articles/dataset/Leuven_Embedded_Figures_Test_Target_Shapes/3807885), and stimuli generated from the *MindSet: Vision* pipeline [[Paper]](https://arxiv.org/abs/2404.05290)[[Code]](https://github.com/ValerioB88/mindset-vision).

+Please note that the paper's data is not included in this repository.
+The data can be downloaded from the OSF repository [[Link]](https://osf.io/ysxvg/overview).

 ## Directory Structure

 ```
 neuropsych_vlm_bench/
 ├── datasets/
+├── examples/
 ├── test_specs/
 ├── figures_utils/
 ├── utils/
-├── normative_data_for_comparison/
+├── normative_data/
 ├── run_all.py
 ├── demo_openai.ipynb
 ├── runner.py